 - remember your last login;

-- customise elements of the layout and/or content of the Apps for you;
+- customize elements of the layout and/or content of the Apps for you;

-- collect anonymised, statistical information about how you use the Apps so that we can improve the Apps;
+- collect anonymized, statistical information about how you use the Apps so that we can improve the Apps;

 You can opt-out of such tracking mechanisms at any time.
 If you would like to opt-out of technology we employ through our Apps, you may do so by blocking, deleting or disabling them as your device permits.